Giswater/giswater_qgis_plugin/dbmodel/README.md

 ## FAQ's
 You can find the Frequent Answers and Questions for project on https://github.com/Giswater/giswater_dbmodel/wiki/FAQs

+## CODE REPOSITORY
+Use the https://github.com/Giswater/docs repository to find some info about DOCS<br>
+Use the https://github.com/Giswater/giswater_qgis_plugin repository to find some info about PYTHON QGIS PLUGIN.<br>
+Use the https://github.com/Giswater/giswater_dbmodel repository to find some info about DATABASE MODEL.<br>
+Rest of repositories are no significant.
+Some of them they are deprecated or some of them are not used yet.

 ## VERSIONING
 Giswater works using three degrees of releases wich it means that the number three codes: